-- 1. A degree is broken down into its program elements, such as Breadth, Cognate, Major/Concentration, Electives, etc. - a.
+- A degree is broken down into its program elements, such as Breadth, Cognate, Major/Concentration, Electives, etc. - a.
 Note: Each program element may have different rules for completion.
-For example, the minimum grade in a major/ concentration course is C- (for most degrees) while the minimum grade for Breadth requirements is D. Consult the Academic Regulations section of the Calendar for more details. - Program Total Credits Required: Minimum number of credits needed to graduate with the indicated degree. - 3.
-Cr Req Column: Indicates minimum number of credits required.
-Exception: Electives may be less due to credits taken in other program elements. - 4. crs pfx: Course prefix: i.e. BIOL, ENGL. - 5. crs #: Course number. - 6.
+For example, the minimum grade in a major/ concentration course is C- (for most degrees) while the minimum grade for Breadth requirements is D. Consult the Academic Regulations section of the Calendar for more details. - 2.
+Program Total Credits Required: Minimum number of credits needed to graduate with the indicated degree. - 3.
+CR REQ Column: Indicates minimum number of credits required.
+Exception: Electives may be less due to credits taken in other program elements. - 4.
+CRS PFX: Course prefix: i.e. BIOL, ENGL. - CRS #: Course number. - 6.
 For ease of program planning, the Breadth requirements include only course requirements not fulfilled by courses in the major/concentration, cognate, applied emphasis, preprofessional or professional requirements. - The student is advised to read carefully the Academic Calendar for policies regarding completion of degree requirements.
-Ultimate responsibility for meeting all requirements belongs to the student. - Transfer students with 18 or more successfully completed credits at another post-secondary institution are exempt from UNIV 101.
-Credits may be fulfilled by an elective or other requirement.
+Ultimate responsibility for meeting all requirements belongs to the student.